 Let’s Talk Trash:

 There’s nothing more rewarding than uncovering a hidden gem buried at a thrift store.
 Plus, the search for that diamond in the rough can be a total blast.
-So go get thrifty: Reusing just about anything is better than letting it lay waste on the environment.
+We all want to keep up with the latest styles, but the fast fashion industry leads to upwards of ten million tons of clothing thrown out every year.
+So go get thrifty or find brands that use sustainable production.
+Reusing just about anything is better than letting it lay waste on the environment.

 Buy In Bulk:

 If you can afford it, be less wasteful by buying in bulk.
 It makes the most sense for the essentials you fly through like toothpaste, shampoo, and laundry detergent.
-Anything you toss out twice is worth considering buying in bulk.
+Anything you toss out twice is worth considering buying in bulk - not only does it prevent waste to support the natural environment, but it can also help you save some money over time.

 Be Purposeful With Paper:

 Toilet paper.
 Paper towel.
 Notebook paper.
 It comes in all kinds of forms for all kinds of uses.
+But the depletion of natural resources like that of deforestation can affect ecosystems, biodiversity, and more.
 Nowadays, you can get your hands on 100% recycled paper for just about anything you could need.
 When you can’t go paperless, this is your next best option.

 Opt For Paperless: